-Collecting this data used to be kind of tricky – our good friend Jason did a whole blog post on it.
-If you use ObservePoint, good new for you – we automatically collect byte length on every single tag request, and it’s easy to find in a report.
+Collecting this data used to be kind of tricky.
+If you use ObservePoint, good news for you – we automatically collect byte length on every single tag request, and it’s easy to find in a report.

 Several other tools, including TagDebugger™, will allow you to see the request size as well.
 Hunting down these issues can be a huge headache, but worth it in the end.

 What sort of problems plague your tags?
 Find out today with a free mini-audit.